hypervel/hypervel.org/docs/docs/authorization.md

 ### Writing Gates

 ::: warning
-Gates are a great way to learn the basics of Laravel Hyperf's authorization features; however, when building robust Laravel Hyperf applications you should consider using [policies](#creating-policies) to organize your authorization rules.
+Gates are a great way to learn the basics of Hypervel's authorization features; however, when building robust Hypervel applications you should consider using [policies](#creating-policies) to organize your authorization rules.
 :::

 Gates are simply closures that determine if a user is authorized to perform a given action.
 Typically, gates are defined within the `boot` method of the `App\Providers\AppServiceProvider` class using the `Gate` facade.
 Gates always receive a user instance as their first argument and may optionally receive additional arguments such as a relevant Eloquent model.